 You will also find a small number of international standards held in print - find these using Library Search.

-Current ASTM Standards are now available directly from ASTM Digital Library.
+Current ASTM Standards are now available directly from ASTM Compass.

-The ASTM Digital Library is also available for technical content covering a wide range of materials and industries, including Special Technical Publications, manuals, technical papers and journals.
+The ASTM Compass is also available for technical content covering a wide range of materials and industries, including Special Technical Publications, manuals, technical papers and journals.

 For standards produced by organisations not referred to elsewhere on this page follow these two steps: